Samuel Wesley (poet, died 1739)

-Samuel Wesley the Younger (10 February 1690 or 1691 – 6 November 1739) was a poet, teacher and an Anglican cleric.
+Samuel Wesley (10 February 1690 or 1691 – 6 November 1739) was a poet, teacher and an Anglican cleric.
 He was the eldest of the Wesley brothers—with younger brothers John and Charles—but did not play a notable role in the nascent Methodist movement.

 Birth

 Wesley was the eldest son of the cleric and poet Samuel Wesley and of Susanna Annesley Wesley.
 He was the brother of John Wesley and Charles Wesley.
 He was born in Spitalfields, London in either 1690 or 1691.
 He said he was 18 years old in 1711 and he wrote a letter in which he said he was born in 1690.
 His tombstone said he died in his 49th year, which would put his birth in 1691.